oli-philbin/Phishing-Analysis/README.md

 3) What is the filetype of the received attachment which helped to continue the investigation?

 It says the attachment is a pdf.
 When you use cyber chef to decode the below from base64 into hex the first 4 bytes of the hex tells you the file type.
-Using the website you can check which file type the bytes relate to, which is .zip.
+Using the website below you can check which file type the bytes relate to, which is .zip.

 ![image](https://github.com/oli-philbin/Phishing-Analysis/assets/150199616/cd2421b5-72b8-4314-94ba-4856b2c64be8)